Charith47/gridgame-js/README.md

 # gridgame-js
-A simple grid game inspired by pacman.
-Testing rendering with javascript and some pathfinding mechanics.
+A simple grid based game inspired by Pacman.